mfiorani/R-Gupta-Perioperative-Cardiac-Risk-Estimator/README.md

-# R Gupta Perioperative Cardiac Risk-Estimator
+# R Gupta Perioperative Cardiac Risk Estimator

 This is a simple R implementation of the Gupta's et al. Perioperative Cardiac Risk Estimator.
 See the original article for reference: